The Dutch Flag is a large art piece. I created it in 1995 while studying at the Art Academy in the Netherlands.

 But perhaps not only Dutch culture, since football is big business.
 My comment was on the fact that it is so massively followed and consumed and with extreme emotion.
 And I felt then I was not allowed to not like football.
 Since how can you NOT like football?
 Everybody loves football.

 How can you not like sex?
 Everybody loves sex.
 Or how can you not like beer?
 Or how can you not like… (fill in the dots).
-Everybody likes …. (fill in the dots).
+Everybody likes… (fill in the dots).
 In other words, how can you not like what the majority likes?
 And therefore, I then dislike you.
 Or at least that is the vibe I then experienced and hindered me, to feel free.
-To be and know who am I and what do I like?
+To know who am I and what do I like?

 And on the other side.
 I was doing art, so how could I depict Feyenoord, something related to the plebs?
 People seem to like to box themselves in.
 Perfect to me for an art piece showing the Dutch flag.
 Nicely exact ordered in horizontal red, white and blue stripes.